![]() | Other application modules is a group holding various application modules. |

 For more information about measuring with HGT1 → Accessory HGT1.

 The results can be stored on a USB stick.
-They contain the used frequencies, the output current, and the reduction factor.
+They contain the used frequencies, the output current, and the split factor.

 The Step and Touch Voltage EXCEL template, provided with the COMPANO Excel File Loader, can be used to load the data from both the COMPANO 100 test set and the HGT1, and to generate a report.